 It is obvious that having less expenses in retirement will reduce the necessity to maintain an extra income.
 Rather than concentrating your efforts on small savings such as stopping to buy your daily papers or canceling your premium television channels, take more drastic actions such as reducing the largest bills first to attempt to retire debt free.

 Do you really still need this large house with the attached mortgage?
 Housing is by far one of the largest expenses we have during our life.
 If you are serious about giving your retirement a financial support, live in a home that you can better afford, not something to impress your friends.

 Brand new cars and auto loans are some financial killers.
 It is quite the burden for a retiree with little or no savings.
 You can buy a reliable used car for at least half the price of a new one.

-3. Consider working from home
+4. Consider working from home

-When you retire your first thought will be that you will finally have the time to do what you always love doing, such as travelling, constructing cute bird houses, gardening, or whatever.
+When you retire your first thought will be that you will finally have the time to do what you always loved doing, such as travelling, constructing cute bird houses, gardening, or whatever.

 Unfortunately when working at home there are many possibilities that sound appealing.
 But are not all that legitimate to say the least.
 Often all they want is to separate you from your hard earned savings.
 According to a recent survey by the “Investor Protection Trust”, as many as one out of every 5 citizens over the age of 65 has been the victim of a financial scam.